 What might I experience during a session?

 Everyone experiences a session differently and your experience from one session to the next may also be different.
-Some feel deep relaxation, heat, greater range of movement, less pain, improved sense of well being or relief that they can finally take in a full breath of air.
+Some feel deep relaxation, heat, coolness, greater range of movement, less pain, improved sense of well being or relief that they can finally take in a full breath of air.
 Others may feel nothing at all or feel like they were in a deep sleep.
 Some may talk a lot during the session, recalling past life events or releasing emotions.
-Some people may lie still for the entire session, while others may experience different sensations throughout their body.
+Some people may lie still for the entire session, while others may feel the need to move their body and they are encouraged to do so.

 What will I experience after a session?

-If you don’t see your question here, please contact me.
+If you have further questions, please contact me.
 I would be delighted to speak with you.